3xsh0re/3xsh0re/README.md

 ## 👋 Hi there
 Welcome to my Github page!
-I am 3xsh0re and I am currently studing 👨‍💻 Information Security 🥳at USTB!
+I am 3xsh0re and currently studing 👨‍💻 Information Security 🥳at USTB!

 ## 🧐 About
 - 👁‍🗨 I'm exlopring cyber security!